Izhar Bar-Gad: Education

+Early life

 Born in Rehovot and raised in Pretoria, South Africa and Qiryat Gat, Israel.
 Enlistment in the Israel Defense Forces in 1989 in the Israeli Intelligence Corps, discharge in 1994 with the rank of Captain.

+Career

 In the years 1994–1997, he worked for Amdocs, as a researcher and project manager in the development of distributed artificial intelligence.
 From 1997 to 2002, he worked for Sanctum in Israel and later in California as the Chief Technology Officer (CTO).

 In 2005, he was appointed a lecturer at the Center for Brain Research at Bar-Ilan University.
 In the years 2008–2011 he served as head of the Department of Neuroscience.
 In 2010 he was appointed a senior lecturer.
 In 2012 he was appointed associate professor and since 2018 he has been a full professor at Bar-Ilan University.